pivotal-jack-moon/gpdb-for-k8s/README.md

-How to install greenplum on minikube
+How to install greenplum on minikube with CentOS 7

 #…or create a new repository on the command line
 #echo "# gpdb-for-k8s" >> README.md